Natural Flood Management project volunteers

-Did you know that Herefordshire Council are leading on a Defra funded partnership project to try and reduce flood risk to communities within Herefordshire?
+Did you know that Herefordshire Council are leading on a partnership project to try and reduce flood risk to communities within Herefordshire?

-The River Wye and Lugg Natural Flood Management project is an innovative project which is working with farmers, landowners and communities within seven catchments, to reduce flood risk to downstream communities.
+The Herefordshire Natural Flood Management project is an innovative project which is working with farmers, landowners and communities within seven catchments, to reduce flood risk to downstream communities.
 By implementing measures which mimic the natural functions of rivers, floodplains and the wider catchment, we are able to store more water within the landscape, slowing the rate of surface runoff into the rivers.

 Multiple benefits such as reduced flood risk, improved water quality and enhanced biodiversity can be achieved by implementing Natural Flood Management (NFM) techniques.
 We need your help to gather the evidence to demonstrate the benefits we are achieving in Herefordshire.